dayo2013/ContractmanagerReview/Synthentix.md

 PIGIN(TRANSLATION)

-Function collect and return the money with special synthetic asset for short position.
+Function collect and return the money with special synthetix asset for short position.

  function totalLong() totalLong function calculates the total long value in sUSD, considering the long values of different synthetix assets and their exchange rates.
 It also checks if any of the exchange rates are invalid.